dmbarbour/wikilon/docs/AwelonLang.md

 Tuple assertions can be deleted early if they are validated statically.
 Otherwise, some lightweight dynamic reflection may be necessary, and we'll fail fast if the tuple assertion is bad.
 Similar to arity annotations, tuples larger than `(t5)` should be rare in practice.

 In addition to controlling output counts, programmers may wish to fail fast based on declared structure.
-To support this, Awelon supports a structure annotation `(:T)` and paired assertion `(.T)` with the following rewrite semantics:
+To support this, Awelon supports a structure annotation `(:T)` and paired structure assertion `(.T)` with the following rewrite semantics:

         (:foo) (.foo) ==

+These might also be called 'sealer' and 'unsealer' respectively.
 In practice, we might construct a tagged value with `[(:foo)] b` and deconstruct it with `i(.foo)`.
 The symbol `foo` or `T` is left to the programmer, but must match between annotation and assertion.
 These annotations are not labels (i.e. you cannot discriminate on them), but they do resist *accidental* access to structured data.
 As with tuple assertions, we can fail fast dynamically or detect an error statically.

 ## Substructural Scoping